karthikkrishna16/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: NIKSHITHA G
+Developed by: KARTHIK KRISHNA
-RegisterNumber: 212223110031
+RegisterNumber: 212223240067
 */
 import pandas as pd
 import numpy as np